Polynomial identity testing

 In mathematics, polynomial identity testing (PIT) is the problem of efficiently determining whether two multivariate polynomials are identical.
 More formally, a PIT algorithm is given an arithmetic circuit that computes a polynomial p in a field, and decides whether p is the zero polynomial.
-Determining the computational complexity required for polynomial identity testing is one of the most important open problems in algebraic computing complexity.
+Determining the computational complexity required for polynomial identity testing, in particular finding deterministic algorithms for PIT, is one of the most important open problems in algebraic complexity theory.